redpiston/TiCustomView/CustomTabbedNavigationView/README.md

 var CustomTabbedNavigationView = require('CustomTabbedNavigationView/CustomTabbedNavigationView');
 ```

-Then, create a new instance of the view (tabCount MUST be defined):
+Then, create a new instance of the view:

 ```
-var customTabGroup = CustomTabGroup();
+var customTabbedNavigationView = CustomTabbedNavigationView();
 ```

 Note: This call uses the default paramaters.
 This can also be called using your own custom examples:

 ```
-var customTabGroup = CustomTabGroup({
+var customTabbedNavigationView = CustomTabbedNavigationView({
     position:   'bottom',
     height:     '80%',
-    tabCount:  2
+    viewCount:  2
 });
 ```

-The following properties can be defined when creating a new custom navigation view:
+The following properties can be defined when creating a new custom tabbed navigation view:

 <table>
     <tr>